Parental Controls in 2026: A Practical Digital Safety Checklist for Parents

 Parenting with smartphones isn’t about “winning” against technology.
 It’s about creating guardrails that protect your child while they build independence.

-If you live in the UK or EU, you’ve probably noticed the same thing most parents notice: kids are online earlier, content moves faster than we can keep up with, and “just take the phone away” often makes everything worse.
+You’ve probably noticed the same thing most parents notice: kids are online earlier, content moves faster than we can keep up with, and “just take the phone away” often makes everything worse.

 This checklist gives you a realistic plan you can set up in an hour—then maintain in minutes each week.